There is a lot of talk about AI right now. Most of it sounds smart. Most of it is wrong.

 Is there a real use case, or is it just snake oil?

 Large language models like ChatGPT, Claude, or Grok are powerful tools.
 They can summarize documents, analyze text, and answer questions with surprising speed.
-When set up correctly, they’re a second set of eyes that never gets tired.
-But they’re not magic.
+When set up correctly, they are a second set of eyes that never gets tired.
+But they are not magic.

-If your workflows are messy, if your systems don’t talk to each other, if your data is outdated—AI will just make those problems faster and more expensive.
+If your workflows are messy, if your systems do not talk to each other, if your data is outdated: AI will just make those problems faster and more expensive.

 So before you throw a model at the problem, ask one simple question: